popoloni/astropy/README.md

 > **📱 iOS Pythonista**: Wrapper scripts are designed specifically for iOS Pythonista to simplify running astronightplanner.py without typing parameters.
 Fully functional on iOS devices with Pythonista installed.

 #### **📱 Experimental Mobile App - 🧪 EXPERIMENTAL**
 > **⚠️ Experimental Feature**: A separate native mobile app implementation is in development but not fully tested yet.
-This is different from the fully functional Pythonista compatibility above.
+This is different from the fully functional iOS Pythonista compatibility above.

 ---